AltriaSuki/Nova-Lang/docs/language-spec.md

 - Start: `A-Z` / `a-z` / `_`
 - Continue: `A-Z` / `a-z` / `0-9` / `_`

-Unicode identifiers are currently unspecified.
+Unicode identifiers are not supported in Nova Core.

 ### 1.6 Tokens: Operators and Punctuation